-To solve both these problems, the best way is to save the FITS image into the black channel of the CMYK color space.
-In the RGB color space all three channels have to be used.
-The JPEG standard is the only common standard that accepts CMYK color space, that is why currently only the JPEG standard is included and not the PNG standard for example.
+To solve both these problems when storing grayscale visualization, the best way is to save a single-channel dataset into the black channel of the CMYK color space.
+The JPEG standard is the only common standard that accepts CMYK color space.

 The JPEG and EPS standards set two sizes for the number of bits in each channel: 8-bit and 12-bit.
 The former is by far the most common and is what is used in ConvertType.
-Therefore, each channel should have values between 0 to $2^8 - 1 = 255$ .
-From this we see how each pixel in a gray-scale image is one byte (8 bits) long, in an RGB image, it is 3bytes long and in CMYK it is 4bytes long.
+Therefore, each channel should have values between 0 to $2^8 - 1 = 255$.
+From this we see how each pixel in a gray-scale image is one byte (8 bits) long, in an RGB image, it is 3 bytes long and in CMYK it is 4 bytes long.
 But thanks to the JPEG compression algorithms, when all the pixels of one channel have the same value, that channel is compressed to one pixel.
 Therefore a Grayscale image and a CMYK image that has only the K-channel filled are approximately the same file size.